rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/chatbot/examples/UI/UI.md

 ### Custom toggle shape

-The `isRound` prop can be set to false to make the toggle a different shape.
-Classes can also be passed to the toggle to further customize it beyond this.
+A custom shape can be set for the toggle.
+To override the default circle shape, set `isRound` to `false`.
+This will set the toggle to a square shape, but you can pass in additional classes to further customize the shape.

 ```js file="./SquareChatbotToggle.tsx" isFullscreen